Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Background materials

 In Section \ref{subsec: symplectic involutions} we saw an example of symplectic involution (the van Geemen--Sarti involution) preserving an elliptic fibration on a K3 surface.
-Here we consider three examples of non--symplectic involutions preserving an elliptic fibration on a K3 surface. \begin{example} {\rm Let $S\ra\mathbb{P}^1$ be an elliptic fibration on a rational surface $S$ with Weierstrass equation $y^2=x^3+A(\tau)x+B(\tau)$.
-Let $\alpha:\mathbb{P}^1\ra \mathbb{P}^1$ be a $2:1$ cover.
+Here we consider three examples of non--symplectic involutions preserving an elliptic fibration on a K3 surface. \begin{example} {\rm Let $\varphi:S\ra\mathbb{P}^1$ be an elliptic fibration on a rational surface $S$ with Weierstrass equation $y^2=x^3+A(\tau)x+B(\tau)$.
+Let $\alpha:\mathbb{P}^1\ra \mathbb{P}^1$ be a double cover.
 Up to a projectivity, we can assume that $\alpha:\tau\mapsto\tau^2$.
-By pull back, the elliptic fibration over $S$ induces an elliptic fibration on a K3 surface $X$ with Weierstrass equation $y^2=x^3+A(\tau^2)x+B(\tau^2)$.
+We assume that the fibers of $\varphi$ over $\tau=0$ and $\tau=\infty$ are reduced.
+After pulling back $\varphi$ via $\alpha$, we obtain an elliptic fibration on a K3 surface $X$ with Weierstrass equation $y^2=x^3+A(\tau^2)x+B(\tau^2)$.
 It is clear that there exists an involution $i:(x,y,\tau)\mapsto (x,y,-\tau)$ on $X$ (we will refer to this involution as "involution of type a)").
 It acts only on the basis of the fibration and is non--symplectic.
 It sends a fiber to another one and thus the class of the fiber is preserved by $i$.
 There are two fibers which are fixed, the ones over $\tau=0, \tau=\infty$.
 Since $i$ does not act on the fibers, all the sections of the fibration are preserved by $i$.
 We observe that $S=X/i$, by construction.\erem}\end{example}

 \begin{example} \end{example}